Sunday, December 22, 2013

 http://prodpinnc.blogspot.com/2013/03/the-death-penalty-neither-arbitrary-nor.html

-The facts tell us that the death penalty is the least arbitrary and capricious sanction in the US.
+The facts, as detailed, tell us that the death penalty is the least arbitrary and capricious sanction in the US, by a huge margin.

 Protections for the guilty murderer and the actual innocent accused are unmatched by any other sanction protocol.